Ria424/developers-animatesdk-docs/XMLUI_object/XMLUI6.md

 #### Description

-Method; modifies the value of the specified property of the current XMLUI dialog box.
+Method; Modifies the value of the specified property of the current XMLUI dialog box.

 #### Example